Belmond Royal Scotsman – Special Offer – Taste of the Highlands

 please call 01347 82 52 92

 There is simply no better way to experience the drama and wild beauty of the Scottish Highlands.
 Heading north on the Highland Line through Dunkeld and Blair Atholl to Inverness, passing Culloden, site of the 1746 battle, on the way.
 This journey is ideal for those who like outdoor activity – at Rothiemurchus Estate for example, there will be the opportunity to try your hand at clay pigeon shooting, venturing out with the Estate’s rangers on a Highland safari or just enjoying a Highland walk.
+This 2 night / 3 day itinerary is available from £3,095 per person on selected dates in 2021.

 Day One: Edinburgh – Boat of Garten